oekd/xhpan0/README.md

-- 👋 Hi, I’m @xhpan0
+- 👋 Hi, I’m @oekd

 - 🌱 I’m currently learning C++

-- 📫 You can reach me by adding my discord xhpan
+- 📫 You can reach me by my telegram https://t.me/eraseted

 <!---
 xhpan0/xhpan0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.